amp343/resalloc-hw/README.md

 ## Environment & Assumptions

-Note: these steps are specifically for an Ubuntu 14.04 machine, with assumptions:
+Note: these instructions are specifically for an Ubuntu 14.04 machine, with assumptions:
   - 64-bit (check with `arch`)
     - **Reason:** CLI tool `resalloc` is compiled per-OS and arch; this specific build is for `linux`/`64`
   - Linux kernel > `3.10`(check with `uname -a`)